 Preparing for student life can be exciting and stressful.
-To make things easier, it’s good to know that you have the right tech to help you write your essays, take notes in lessons, and be able to kick back with Netflix and games when all the work is done.
+To make things easier, it’s good to know that you’ve got the right tech to help you write your essays, take notes in lessons, and kick back with Netflix and games when the work is done.
 The iPad has evolved in recent years to something that can now act as a laptop replacement for many students, with accessories like the Magic Keyboard and Apple Pencil making it one of the most versatile devices you can buy.

-Choosing one can be tricky though, as Apple currently offers a wide range of models with different prices and features.
-No problem, here’s our guide to buying an iPad for your student days.
+Choosing one can be tricky, as Apple currently offers a wide range of models with different prices and features.
+But that’s not a problem for Macworld readers.
+Here’s our guide to buying an iPad for your student days.

-Plus, if you buy an iPad (or a Mac) from Apple and you are a student you might be able to get a free gift, such as a pair of AirPods or vouchers, while a “Back To Uni” event is running (usually June to September in the US, from July to October in the UK).
+Plus, if you’re a student and you buy an iPad (or a Mac) from Apple, you might be able to get a free gift such as a pair of AirPods or vouchers while a “Back To Uni” event is running.
+(This usually runs from June to September in the US, and from July to October in the UK.)

 Click here to visit Apple’s US Education Store.
 Here’s a link to Apple’s Education Store (in the UK you will need to verify your student status via UNiDAYS).
-If you are a student here’s how to get Apple Music for half price.
+If you’re a student, here’s how to get Apple Music for half price.

 How much can students save on an iPad?

-Also read about the best Mac for students.
-You may also like to read our Apple student buying guide which evaluates the right devices for every level.
+You may like to read our Apple student buying guide, which evaluates the right devices for every level.

 Best iPad for students

-Since we expect that students are likely to be looking to save money where they can, we’d suggest that the 10.2in iPad is the closest you can get to a bargain iPad – especially once you apply the student discount (more on how to get a student discount from Apple here.)
+Since we expect that students are likely to be looking to save money where they can, we’d suggest that the 10.2in iPad (9th gen) is the closest you can get to a bargain iPad–especially once you apply the student discount.
+True, it has suffered the same price increases around the world that Apple has recently applied (except in the US), making it not quite the bargain it used to be.
+But if you want an iPad to cover the basics, it remains the most affordable option.

-It can happily run the the Microsoft Office apps for iPad, plus there are various productivity apps from Apple that will make note-taking and working on assignments a doddle.
+It can happily run the the Microsoft Office apps for iPad, and there are various productivity apps from Apple that will make note-taking and working on assignments a doddle.
 Add a Bluetooth keyboard and mouse and you have a very workable laptop that should cope with most coursework demands.
-Support for Apple Pencil and you can annotate documents, sketch, and of course practice your handwriting.
+Support for Apple Pencil (gen 1) means you can annotate documents, sketch, and of course practise your handwriting.

-The iPad 10.2in (9th gen) is a great iPad if your demands aren’t too onerous.
-It will handle academic life with ease, and provides plenty of entertainment for when the lessons are over.
-One word of caution though.
-The base model only comes with 64GB of storage, which in this day and age seems pretty mean of Apple.
-With that in mind we’d recommend opting for the 256GB version as it would be more practical.
+The iPad 10.2in is a great pick if your demands aren’t too onerous.
+It will handle academic life with ease, and provide plenty of entertainment when lessons are over.
+One word of caution, though.
+The base model comes with only 64GB of storage, which in this day and age seems pretty mean.
+With that in mind we’d recommend opting for the 256GB version as it would be more practical, albeit more expensive.

 If the most important factor to you is portability there’s one iPad in particular that you might want to consider.